 We offer a free duty planner system for general householder enquiries and applications.
 If you are a Hart resident and would like advice on alterations to your home, you can contact our duty planner on 01252 774419, by emailing firstname.lastname@example.org or visiting the council during offices hours.
 This service does not apply to commercial advice or new dwellings.

 For more comprehensive advice regarding a specific proposal before submitting a planning application we also offer pre-application advice which can help to identify and overcome potential issues with proposed developments and speed up the application process.
+Please complete our online form to get started.

 Most people now apply online.
 It’s quicker, cheaper and provides helpful guidance throughout the application process.
 Visit the Planning Portal to get started, or to download the form you need.
 You may also want to look at the relevant check list, to help you provide all the information required.